 What are the school hours?

-We have early care starting at 7:30 AM if needed; however school starts at 9:00 AM and doors open at 8:55.
+We have early care starting at 8:00 AM if needed; however, school starts at 9:00 AM, and doors open at 8:55.
 Depending on your child's enrollment; classes end at 1:00 or they may stay for extended care until 5:00 PM.
+If you need early drop off you must first make arrangements with the office.

 How many children are in one class?

-In the TLC classes (2 year olds) there are 10-12 students per classroom with 2 teachers and 2 roving assistants.
+In the TLC classes (2-year-olds) there are 10-12 students per classroom with 2 teachers and 2 roving assistants.
+We also have a roving assistant who helps out in all three classrooms.

-In the Preschool classes, rooms 1-4 have up to 16 students and room 5 has up to 10 students with two teachers and 2 roving assistant teachers.
+In the Preschool classes, rooms 1-4 have up to 16 students with two teachers and 2 roving assistant teachers.

 Does my child have to be potty trained?

-If your child is enrolled in our TLC program he or she does not need to be potty trained; however we do encourage potty training when he or she is ready to do so.
+If your child is enrolled in our infant or TLC program he or she does not need to be potty trained; however, we do encourage potty training when he or she is ready to do so.
 Children enrolled at the preschool (3-5 yr olds) should be potty trained.
 We understand accidents may occur and assistance may be needed, but children should be, for the most part, independent in the restroom.
+All children over 2 years. who are not fully trained will have a non-potty trained fee added each month.

 What happens if my child is sick?

-Do I bring my child a lunch each day?
+Do I bring my child lunch each day?

 Yes, you must bring your child a lunch each day.
 Lunches will not be refrigerated or heated up.
-Please use an ice-pack to keep things cool.
-We will assist your child with what to eat first and open packaging.
+Please use an ice pack to keep things cool.
+We will assist your child with what to eat first and open the packaging.
 We will also encourage them to try to do as much as they can on their own when appropriate.
-Once a month we offer a Pizza Day; cheese pizzas are ordered from the Venetian Restaurant along with a fruit/veggie, drink and cookie.
-There is a small fee, but you do not need to provide a lunch on these days unless your child does not want pizza.
-Here is a good link to some suggestions of what you can pack for lunch. http://mommytruths.com/site/?p=7
+A few times a year we offer a Pizza Day; cheese pizzas along with fruit, drinks, and cookies.
+There is a small fee, but you do not need to provide lunch on these days unless your child does not want pizza.
+Here is a good link to some suggestions of what you can pack for lunch. http://mommytruths.com/site/?p=7 At this time we are asking that you bring in a small snack for your child to eat around 10 AM.

 What should I bring each day with my child to school?